cdapio/cdap-apps/TwitterSentiment/README.rst

 Flow Runtime Arguments
 ----------------------
 When starting the ``SentimentAnalysisFlow`` flow from the UI, runtime arguments can be specified to enable tweet collection.
-To add runtime arguments, click on the gear icon above shown above and to the right of the flow display.
+To add runtime arguments, click on the gear icon shown in the upper-right of the flow display.

-The following arguments are supported:
+These arguments are supported:

 .. list-table::
    :widths: 20 80